 Fact: BOTOX is designed to be used specifically for frown lines and crow’s feet.
 If you want to address facial volume, you need a dermal filler.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 If you would like to make a consultation appointment with one of CEENTA’s eye or ENT doctors trained with using BOTOX, call 704-295-3000.

 Leave a Comment